What Do Automotive Engineering Technician Do?

 - Durability Technician

-Is There Going to be Demand for Automotive Engineering Technicians?
+Is There Job Demand for Automotive Engineering Technicians?

 In the United States, there were 46,100 jobs for Automotive Engineering Technician in 2016.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 2,300 new jobs for Automotive Engineering Technician by 2026.
 The BLS estimates 4,200 yearly job openings in this field.